erica-kane/parole_extract/readme.md

 **Script**: `scripts/dl_classification.R`

 **Input**:
-- `data/primary_data/letters/original_docs/`: Parole Board files (.doc, .docx, .pdf).
+- `data/original_data/`: Parole Board files (.doc, .docx, .pdf).

 **Output**:
-- `data/primary_data/letters/mcadl/original_dls/`: MCA decision letters (.doc, .docx).
-- `data/primary_data/letters/ohdl/original_dls/`: OH decision letters (.doc, .docx).
+- `data/primary_data/letters/original_dls/`: MCA and OH decision letters (.doc, .docx).

 ### 🔒 2.
 Pseudonymisation

 **Script**: `scripts/pseudonymisation.ipynb`

 **Input**:
-- `data/primary_data/letters/mcadl/original_dls/`: MCA decision letters (.doc, .docx).
-- `data/primary_data/letters/ohdl/original_dls/`: OH decision letters (.doc, .docx).
+- `data/primary_data/letters/original_dls/`: MCA and OH decision letters (.doc, .docx).

 **Output**:
-- `data/primary_data/letters/mcadl/pseudon_dls/`: pseudonymised MCA decision letters (.txt).
-- `data/primary_data/letters/ohdl/pseudon_dls/`: pseudonymised OH decision letters (.txt).
+- `data/primary_data/letters/pseudon_dls/`: pseudonymised MCA and OH decision letters (.txt).

 ### ✂️ 3.
 Segmentation

 **Script**: `scripts/segmentation.ipynb`

 **Input**:
-- `data/primary_data/letters/mcadl/pseudon_dls/`: pseudonymised MCA decision letters (.txt).
-- `data/primary_data/letters/ohdl/pseudon_dls/`: pseudonymised OH decision letters (.txt).
+- `data/primary_data/letters/pseudon_dls/`: pseudonymised MCA and OH decision letters (.txt).

 **Output**:
-- `data/primary_data/letters/mcadl/segmented_dls/`: segmented pseudonymised MCA decision letters (.txt).
-- `data/primary_data/letters/ohdl/segmented_dls/`: segmented pseudonymised OH decision letters (.txt).
+- `data/primary_data/letters/segmented_dls/`: segmented pseudonymised MCA and OH decision letters (.txt).

 ### 🔍 4.
 Extraction

 **Script**: `scripts/extraction.ipynb`

 **Input**:
-- `data/primary_data/letters/mcadl/segmented_dls/`: segmented pseudonymised MCA decision letters (.txt).
-- `data/primary_data/letters/ohdl/segmented_dls/`: segmented pseudonymised OH decision letters (.txt).
+- `data/primary_data/letters/segmented_dls/`: segmented pseudonymised MCA and OH decision letters (.txt).
 - `data/models/ner/`: pre-trained convicted crime NER model.

 **Output**:
-- `data/primary_data/extract/mcadl/extract_mcadl.xlsx/`: MCA extracted crime entities.
-- `data/primary_data/extract/ohdl/extract_ohdl.xlsx/`: OH extracted crime entities.
+- `data/primary_data/extract/extract_data/`: MCA and OH extracted crime entities (.xlsx).

 ### 🔁 5.
 Simplification

 **Script**: `scripts/simplification.ipynb`

 **Input**:
-- `data/primary_data/extract/mcadl/extract_mcadl.xlsx/`: MCA extracted crime entities.
-- `data/primary_data/extract/ohdl/extract_ohdl.xlsx/`: OH extracted  crime entities.
+- `data/primary_data/extract/extract_data/`: MCA and OH extracted crime entities (.xlsx).
-- `data/models/offence_cat_model.pkl/`: pre-trained offence category classification model.
+- `data/models/offence_cat/`: pre-trained offence category classification model (.pkl).
-- `data/models/offence_type_model_mcadl.pkl/`: pre-trained MCA offence type classification model.
-- `data/models/offence_type_model_ohdl.pkl/`: pre-trained OH offence type classification model.
+- `data/models/offence_type/`: pre-trained MCA and OH offence type classification models (.pkl).

 **Output**:
-- `data/primary_data/extract/mcadl/simplified_mcadl.xlsx/`: simplified MCA extracted crime entities.
-- `data/primary_data/extract/ohdl/simplified_ohdl.xlsx/`: simplified OH extracted crime entities.
+- `data/primary_data/extract/simplified_data/`: simplified MCA and OH extracted crime entities (.xlsx).

 ### 🔗 6.
 Linkage

 **Script**: `scripts/linkage.ipynb`

 **Input**:
-- `data/primary_data/extract/mcadl/simplified_mcadl.xlsx/`: simplified MCA extracted crime entities.
-- `data/primary_data/extract/ohdl/simplified_ohdl.xlsx/`: simplified OH extracted crime entities.
+- `data/primary_data/extract/simplified_data/`: simplified MCA and OH extracted crime entities (.xlsx).
-- `data/primary_data/letters/mcadl/segmented_dls/`: segmented pseudonymised MCA decision letters (.txt).
-- `data/primary_data/letters/ohdl/segmented_dls/`: segmented pseudonymised OH decision letters (.txt).
+- `data/primary_data/letters/segmented_dls/`: segmented pseudonymised MCA and OH decision letters (.txt).
-- `data/supplementary_data/supp_data.xlsx/`: Parole Board administrative data.
+- `data/supplementary_data/`: Parole Board administrative data (.xlsx).

 **Output**:
-- `data/linked_data/mcadl/linked_mcadl.xlsx/`: MCA linked data.
-- `data/linked_data/ohdl/linked_ohdl.xlsx/`: OH linked data.
+- `data/linked_data/linked/`: MCA and OH linked data (.xlsx).

 ### 🛠️ 7.
 Preparation

 **Script**: `scripts/preparation.ipynb`

 **Input**:
-- `data/linked_data/mcadl/linked_mcadl.xlsx/`: MCA linked data.
-- `data/linked_data/ohdl/linked_ohdl.xlsx/`: OH linked data.
+- `data/linked_data/linked/`: MCA and OH linked data (.xlsx).
-- `data/supplementary_data/severity_scores.xlsx/`: Offence category severity scores.

 **Output**:
-- `data/linked_data/mcadl/prepared_mcadl.xlsx/`: MCA prepared linked data.
-- `data/linked_data/ohdl/prepared_ohdl.xlsx/`: OH prepared linked data.
+- `data/linked_data/prepared/`: MCA and OH prepared linked data (.xlsx).

+There is also a DocLoader class which is utilised within the _Pseudonymisation_ and _Extraction_ stages.
+This script does not need to be manually run as part of the process.

+The `DocLoader` class is used within the **Pseudonymisation** and **Extraction** stages of the process.
+It automatically handles document processing, so there’s no need to manually run this script as part of the pipeline:

+### 📦 Document caching

+**Script**: `scripts/docloader.py`

+**Input**:
+- `data/primary_data/letters/original_dls/`: MCA and OH decision letters (.doc, .docx).
+- `data/primary_data/letters/segmented_dls/`: segmented pseudonymised MCA and OH decision letters (.txt).

+**Output**:
+- `data/primary_data/letters/caches/`: Cached versions of the processed MCA and OH decision letters (.spacy).

+**NB.** The original code for this project was developed in a secure environment and run on over 20,000 letters, allowing for thousands of letter types to be tested.
+The code in this repository is a refactored version of the original code, as it was rewritten outside of the secure environment.
+Therefore, there may be some inconsistencies between the original code and this refactored version.

+_If you run this code and come across any mistakes, please let me know, and I will retrieve the original copy._

 ## Project

 The scripts and data were created during a three-year PhD project.
-Due to the sensitive nature of the data, real data was stored in secure Virtual Research Environments, where the scripts were also developed.
-As a result, this repository contains only synthetic data, along with the original code and models used in the project.

 The entire process is documented in a thesis, where specific sections correspond to each of the scripts:

 Chapter 5.2: _Document caching_ - `docloader.py`
 Chapter 5.3: _Decision letter classification_ - `dl_classification.R`